vaing85/zappay-app/backend/DIGITALOCEAN_SECURITY_SETUP.md

 ## 🔧 Troubleshooting Common Issues

+### 🚨 "I Can't Find Client Certificates Section!"

+**This is the most common issue.
+Here's what to do:**

+1. **Check Your Database Plan:**
+   - Not all DigitalOcean database plans have client certificate generation
+   - Basic plans might not have this feature

+2. **Look in Different Places:**
+   - Try looking under "Security" tab instead of "Settings"
+   - Some clusters have it under "Access Control"
+   - Check if there's a "Certificates" or "SSL" section

+3. **Use the Alternative Method:**
+   - Go to **Connection Details** tab
+   - Look for **"Connection String with SSL"**
+   - Copy that entire connection string
+   - Use it as your `DB_URL` environment variable instead of certificates

+4. **Contact DigitalOcean Support:**
+   - If you still can't find it, contact their support
+   - Ask them to enable client certificate generation for your database

 ### Issue 1: "Certificate not found" Error
 **Solution:**
 - Ensure you copied the entire certificate including headers